-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 1,153,846 additional shares from us at the initial public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to discounts and commissions.
 The option may be exercised only to cover any over-allotments of common stock.

 The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
 The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
 After the initial public offering, the underwriters may change the public offering price and concession and discount to broker/dealers.